arourmiloud/hello-world/README.md

 # hello-world
-just a simple repository to learn github i'm trying to learn python as a new programmer
+just a simple repository to learn github. i'm trying to learn python as a new programmer.